Filochet/secbench/README.md

 ![Secbench logo](./secbench_logo.png)

-The Secbench framework is a cross-platform toolkit for hardware security security characterization developed by [CEA-Leti](https://www.leti-cea.com/cea-tech/leti/english) cybersecurity teams.
+The Secbench framework is a cross-platform toolkit for hardware security characterization developed by [CEA-Leti](https://www.leti-cea.com/cea-tech/leti/english) cybersecurity teams.

 Secbench provides Python packages for side-channel analysis and fault injection, that security researchers, teachers or students can use to create advanced and **reproducible experiments**.
 Here is an example generic side-channel acquisition: